Skip to content

 Tool-agnostic CLI

-npx git-scenarios create mid-merge-conflict --run "lazygit" — materialize any scenario and launch your tool against it.
+git-scenarios create mid-merge-conflict --run "lazygit" — materialize any scenario and launch any tool against it.
+JSON output and tag/kind filters too.
 CLI docs →

 Custom registration